Scotland Yard: Current location

-Popular culture
+In popular culture

 Scotland Yard has appeared in books, films, and television since the Victorian era when it featured in the Jack the Ripper cases and the stories of Sherlock Holmes.
 Wilkie Collins's novel The Moonstone (1868), a tale of a Scotland Yard Detective investigating the theft of a valuable diamond, has been described as perhaps the earliest clear example of the police procedural genre.
 In Robert Louis Stevenson's gothic novella Strange Case of Dr Jekyll and Mr Hyde (1886), Inspector Newcomen, a Scotland Yard Detective, explores Hyde's loft in Soho and discovers evidence of his depraved life.

 Alfred Hitchcock's 1929 thriller film Blackmail (widely considered the first British "talkie") features a Scotland Yard Detective Frank Webber (played by John Longden).

 Scotland Yard appears in the 1972 episode of Columbo, "Dagger of the Mind".
 Columbo visits Scotland Yard to study the investigative techniques they use in London before becoming involved as a consultant for a murder case.

 In Monty Python's 1969 comedy sketch "The Funniest Joke in the World", Graham Chapman plays a Scotland Yard Inspector who leaves the house with the joke in hand before dying from laughter.

 Scotland Yard has also appeared in the Professor Layton series as supporting characters, which Layton helped them in solving many cases.
 Inspector Chelmey and Constable Barton are the most appearing of Scotland Yard's members.

 A fictional version of New Scotland Yard appears in the film V for Vendetta and in the video game Watch Dogs: Legion, where it is depicted as an Albion-controlled site.

 Jeffrey Archer's William Warwick series, starting with Nothing Ventured in 2019, follows William Warwick, the protagonist's rise from a detective constable to senior ranks within Scotland Yard.